diez/www.diez.org/docs/getting-started/kotlin.md

 Save your changes to see the background color update in real time!
 Feel free to experiment with changing other values to see Diez in action.

-Note that if you make any changes to the structure of your design tokens (e.g. you add/remove a property to any component) you will need to regenerate the SDK with `yarn diez compile -t android`.
+Note that if you make any changes to the structure of your design tokens (e.g. you add/remove a property to any component) you will need to regenerate the SDK with `yarn/npx diez compile -t android`.
 Due to the use of a dynamically linked Android module in the example project, you may also need to close and reopen your Android project after regenerating the SDK.

 Please see [The Basics Guide](/getting-started/the-basics) for more information on how to compose and edit your design tokens.